BalaSrivani/Notes-app_backend/README.md

 # 📝 Notes App — Backend

 This is the backend server for the Notes App.
-It is a Node.js + Express + MongoDB API that supports creating users, managing notes (create, read, update, delete), and searching/filtering notes.
+It is a Node.js + Express + MongoDB API that supports creating users,logging in, managing notes (create, read, update, delete), and searching/filtering notes. this backend also uses bcryptjs for password encryption and jsonwebtoken for authentication.

 ---